Sustainable

 Today, Europe continues to consume more resources and contribute more to environmental degradation than many other world regions.
 We do not only have to do more; we also have to do things differently.

-Over the next decade, we are going to need very different answers to the world's environmental and climate challenges than the ones we have provided over the past 40 years.
+We now need completely different answers to environmental and climate issues than those of the past 40 years.

 The European Environment - State and Outlook 2020.
 European Environment Agency.
 2019